glaucopater/json2jsx/README.md

 This will create a folder structure inside the working directory as follows:

-* /output/%datetime%/Component1
+* /output/%datetime%_%data%/App.jsx
-* /output/%datetime%/Component2
+* /output/%datetime%_%data%/Component1
-* /output/%datetime%/Component3/SubComponent1
+* /output/%datetime%_%data%/Component2

-Plus a component container (default is "App"), containing the first component found.
+* /output/%datetime%_%data%/Component3/SubComponent1

 Every state-full react component (.jsx files) will be generated according to the existing template: